The First Step to Solving Problems is to Stop Routing Them in the Most Obvious Direction

 The Problem with “Marketing Problems”

-It’s a common perception, and it’s costing companies real money.
+It’s a common perception, and it’s costing companies money by prioritizing tactics over results.

 Strategic marketing touches revenue, growth, performance, brand, competition, and alignment.
 Those aren’t marketing categories.
 They’re business categories.
 And they’re the six pillars of WYBP™ for a reason.

-One of our goals in creating this tool was to build education and awareness—not to convince people they have a marketing problem, but to open the conversation by first identifying the problem.
-When you lead with the issue rather than the department, you begin to see that disciplines that seemed siloed are actually deeply connected.
-And that shift in perspective is often the first real step toward solving the BIG problem a leadership team has been circling for months or even years.
+One of our goals in creating this tool was education and awareness—not to claim ownership of every issue, but to open the conversation by first identifying the problem.
+When you lead with the issue rather than the department, disciplines that seemed siloed begin to reveal how deeply connected they are.

-The leaders who will get the most out of WYBP™ aren’t the ones who see their department’s problems in the deck.
+Leaders who get the most out of WYBP™ aren’t the ones who see their department’s problems in the deck.
 They’re the ones who see their company’s problems and recognize that the solution was never going to come from one lane.